heinzja/my-library-app-cpp/README.md

 # Description
 This basic Library application was created to practice the fundimentals of C++.
-A user can view checkout and return three books:
+A user can view, checkout, and return three books:
 - alice = Project Gutenberg: Alice in Wonderland, by Lewis Carroll (Version 2.7)
 - crowd = Far from the Maddening Crowd, by Thomas Hardy (1874)
 - ironheel = The Iron Heel, by Jack London (1907)

-which were obtained from [textfiles.com: The Classics In ASCII](http://www.textfiles.com/etext/)
+These books were obtained from [textfiles.com: The Classics In ASCII](http://www.textfiles.com/etext/)

-More books / files could be added but would require modifying main.cpp in its current implementation.
+More books / text files can be added to the books directory if desired.
+Books are parsed into the library on application start

 # Dependencies (Windows)
 - Windows MSVC (downloaded [here](https://visualstudio.microsoft.com/downloads/#other) under Tools for Visual Studio -> Build Tools for Visual Studio)